Your council

 Priority action: Describe how we will help people live in the right home for their circumstance.

-Progress by March 2025:
+Progress by September 2025:

 • The specialist mental health housing and support strategy including homelessness pathways and an extension to the SASH contract was approved by Executive.
-See: Agenda for Executive on Thursday, 16 November 2023 (Item 13)
+See: Agenda for Executive on Thursday, 16 November 2023 (Item 13).

-• The Warm Places Grant was launched to provide warm places for people struggling to cover energy costs over winter
+• The Warm Places Grant was launched to provide warm places for people struggling to cover energy costs over winter and this will continue for winter 2025.

 • The council has been awarded two grants, approximately £1.4 million will be used to improve the efficiency of around 140 council homes via the Warm Homes: Social Housing Fund.
-The second grant, approximately £2 million will be used to improve the energy efficiency of around 140 homes for lower income homeowners through the Warm Homes: Local Grant Scheme
+The second grant, approximately £2 million will be used to improve the energy efficiency of around 140 homes for lower income homeowners through the Warm Homes: Local Grant Scheme.

 • Domestic Abuse Resident and Tenant Policy (2025-2028): Approved in February 2025, this policy will aim to reduce the risk and consequences of domestic abuse.
-It outlines how the council will respond when domestic abuse affects residents, tenants, and leaseholders
+It outlines how the council will respond when domestic abuse affects residents, tenants, and leaseholders.

 Back to list